camunda/camunda-docs/docs/components/connectors/introduction.md

 Visit the Camunda Marketplace to explore connectors built by the Camunda Engineering team, our global network of partners, and our active developer community.

-<a class="button button--outline button--secondary button--md button--hero get-started" title="Explore Camunda Marketplace" href="https://marketplace.camunda.com/">Explore Camunda Marketplace</a>
+<a class="button button--outline button--secondary button--md sign-up" style={{marginLeft: '0'}} title="Explore Camunda Marketplace" href="https://marketplace.camunda.com/">Explore Camunda Marketplace</a>

 </div>
 </div>